SnehanjanChatterjee/url-shortener-java-backend/README.md

 # url-shortener-java-backend
-Url Shortener project for Spring Boot in Java
+Backend of Url Shortener project for Spring Boot in Java